 It is hereby ORDERED that the Secretary is authorized to seek collection of this outstanding obligation by means of administrative wage garnishment in the amount of 15% of Petitioner's disposable pay for each pay period.

-SO ORDERED,
+ORDERED, SO

+domo mel

-A. Alexander Manuel Administrative Judge
+H. Alexander Manuel Administrative

+Judge